Brokenness: Where does it begin?

 Yet, we still hope.
 Why?

 Hope lies beyond our regrets and missed opportunities.
 Hope restores the heart and clears the way for renewed dreams.
 Hope rests on the foundational Truth of Christ Jesus.
-When love seems lost and we’ve lost our way, hope shines a light.
+When love seems lost, and we’ve lost our way, hope shines a light.
 It dispels the darkness of despair.
 The heart responds.
 Hope carries the vital healing power of frankincense and myrrh.
 Its soothing components restore our faith and love.

 Hope heals!

-This post is part of the weekly Five Minute Friday link-up!http://fiveminutefriday.com/linkup/
+This post is part of the weekly Five Minute Friday link-up! http://fiveminutefriday.com/linkup/

 Freedom Lost in ignorance by RL Brown